-The erosion of trust has weakened our institutions, said Sim Sitkin, a professor in the management and organizations area at the Fuqua School of Business.
+The erosion of trust has weakened our institutions, said Sim Sitkin, the Michael W. Krzyzewski University Distinguished Professor in Leadership at the Fuqua School of Business.
 Sitkin is also the Faculty Director of Fuqua’s Coach K Center on Leadership & Ethics (COLE).

 We are seeing fewer individuals around the world who are willing to put their faith in key societal institutions, Sitkin said.
 Most recently with the pandemic, science, health care, government, and educational institutions have all suffered from a lack of public trust.